 Start making a list of all the places that check your boxes and are also conducive to a great date.
 Those items might include a great atmosphere, fantastic cocktails, great food, pricing that south of outrageous, friendly service, and flattering lighting (you are in your 40s, after all).
 Like dressing young, planning to meet up at a place with banging music and a predominantly mid-twenties crowd will definitely backfire.

 A guy in his twenties or thirties can maybe get away with rolling up for a date in a patchy beard, battered Vans, and dirty t-shirt.
 You can’t do this anymore.
 Give yourself a hard look and see what you could polish while still feeling like your authentic self.

 Avoid the urge to dress younger.
 “Dressing younger only serves to highlight your advancing years,” says Alex Wilcox, co-proprietor of New York clothing store Lord Willy’s.
 “You end up looking like a old head on a young body.
 This is in contrast to dressing classic—albeit with a few playful little touches—which tends to do the opposite.”
 And definitely wear nothing on this list of 50 Things No Man Over 40 Should Own.

 Get there before her to secure a table.

+Ah, yes.
+The most important piece of dating advice for men: How to nail the greeting.
 Stand tall, flash those pearly whites, and give your date a greeting that’s both warm and not overly familiar.
 You’ll have to discern whether that’s a hug, a Euro-style double-cheek kiss, or a handshake.
 Tell your date that you’re pleased to see them and assuming that you arrived first—always a good move—make sure you’ve secured a well located table, a drinks menu to peruse, and the attention of your server.
 Guide your date to sit with their back against the wall so that you are not distracted by anything else going on around you.

 Turn off your phone.